DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Methods

 \subsection{Design goals}

+Our system has two primary design objectives.
+The first is to push the capabilities of large models in autonomously generating interpretable, designer-editable representations of functional game simulations from a single high-level prompt.
+That is to say, we seek a system that---rather than replacing existing game development pipelines wholesale---can plug into it by generating code, meshes, assets, layouts (and perhaps in the future, textures, animations, Finite State Machines for NPC AI): the stuff of game design itself.

-We have three main goals in the design of our system.
-First, we explore the capabilities of large models in generating interpretable, designer-editable representations of functional game simulations from a single, high-level prompt.
-Second, we develop a user interface for intervening with the system at various points in the generation process and at varying levels of abstraction.
-Finally, we seek to validate our approach, by conducting an in-person usability study in which participants with interest or experience in game design interact with and give feedback on the system.
+Second, given a system capable of such output, we seek novel means of exposing its inner working to users, developing new representations via which to control generated content, complementing the established ones and operating at a higher level of abstraction with respect to them.
+To validate our efforts along these lines, we conduct an in-person usability study in which participants with interest or experience in game design and generative AI interact with and give feedback on the system.

 In order to effectively generate entire simulations from a single prompt, we argue that three elements are crucial.
-First, just as most game design involves multiple specialists (or at least the donning of many caps by a generalist designer) multiple specialized AI agents are required to competently perform the plethora of semi-independent tasks involved in full-fledged game design.
+First, just as most game design involves multiple specialists---or at least the donning of many caps by a generalist designer---multiple specialized AI agents are required to competently perform the plethora of semi-independent tasks involved in full-fledged game design.
+In our case, both are present, because while there are specialists for asset generation and downloading, most of the others amount to different system prompts for a single LLM, with prompts populated dynamically with the flow of information through system, namely (user or system-generated) instructions, intermediary code and assets, and engine feedback.

 Second, these specialists must be orchestrated dynamically and automatically, as not all game design endeavors involve the execution of the same tasks in the same order.
+In the case of our cow abduction example, the planning module ultimately determines what the flow of information (i.e. the order of implementation steps) between implementation submodules will look like.
+The system may elect to first use placeholder assets, or to first implement a rudimentary version of cow pathfinding, which, after addition of the spaceship, is extended to include a beam-avoidance mechanic.
+In this way, the planning module is responsible for effectively untangling the web of dependencies between entities in a complex simulation so that it can be attacked piecemeal.

-Finally, this orchestration must be carried out via hierarchical planning, with high level goals broken down recursively into sub-goals and implementation tasks, to ensure coherence between high-level objectives and actual implementation steps.
+Finally, this orchestration must be carried out via hierarchical planning, with high level goals broken down recursively into sub-goals and implementation tasks to ensure coherence between high-level objectives and actual implementation steps.

 In terms of the user interface, we develop a node-based visual interface for editing steps in the hierarchical planning tree, pruning or expanding sub-plans, and providing feedback on the simulation resulting from generated code and assets.